MustardJoe/Runbooks/npm-packages/packages-list.md

   -dev dependency, so install with npm i -D @babel/node -then run file with npx babel-node ${fileName}

+react-router-dom
+  -for making SPAs
+  -cool package for 'routing' in react
+  -there are downsides to client side rendring(it,s slow, not mobile friendly), so don't forget this -but overall it's pretty cool

 ------------PROJECT INIT PACKAGES----------------

   alchemy-be